Bank Authorization Letter Samples | How to Write

 Unauthorized transactions (fixed deposits, etc.)

-The account holder must also ensure that the bank authorization letter states all unauthorized transactions that the third party cannot conduct.
+The account holder must also ensure that the authorization letter states all unauthorized transactions that the third party cannot conduct.
 These can be stated as restricted transactions, which may include fixed deposits etc. This ensures that the third party cannot act beyond the rights granted by the first party.

 Start date and end date

-The account holder should not neglect to include the permission period the third party has been granted in the bank authorization letter.
+The account holder should not neglect to include the permission period the third party has been granted in the letter.
 This should be indicated in the form of a start date and end date.
 This will ensure that the bank can halt any transaction made after the lapsing of the period stated by the account holder.

 Closing

-Finally, the account holder should conclude the bank authorization letter by politely requesting the bank manager to carry out the activities stipulated in the bank account authorization letter.
-The account holder must also ensure that they provide the following information in the conclusion:
+Finally, the account holder should conclude the authorization letter by politely requesting the bank manager to carry out the activities stipulated in the bank account authorization letter.

 • Contact information: The account holder should provide their contact information to ensure that the bank manager can contact them for any questions or clarification that need to be made and also if any issues regarding the authorization process arise.